jennajones12/atlas-AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-## Project Description
-This project is a clone of the AirBnB website, developed as part of a student project to understand backend interfaces, data management, and persistent storage using JSON serialization/deserialization.
+## This project is a clone of the AirBnB website, developed as part of a student project to understand backend interfaces, data management, and persistent storage using JSON serialization/deserialization.
 ---
 <center><h2>Repository Contents</h2> </center>

 - [Installation](#installation)